JayeshKriplani/Opportunity_Alerts/README.md

 * Create a new MySQL database for the project.

-* Import the database structure from the provided .sql file (e.g., db_structure.sql) in the repository.
+* Import the database structure from the provided .sql file (e.g., opportunity_alert.sql) in the repository.

 ⚙️ Configuration: